Battlefield 6 review: a forgettable campaign tacked onto an amazing online shooter

 Related: Battlefield 6 will avoid goofy crossover skins, keep its visuals grounded

 Luckily, we’re not here for that.
 Battlefield 6’s single-player is just a nice little extra attached to a near-flawless multiplayer experience.
-While I’m not quite ready to slap a score on it (the multiplayer servers aren’t full and maps and modes are limited before launch), I’m ready to stick my neck out and say it’s the best it’s been since Bad Company 2, and I say that as someone with hundreds of hours in Battlefield 3.
+I’m ready to stick my neck out and say it’s the best it’s been since Bad Company 2, and I say that as someone with hundreds of hours in Battlefield 3.

-From what I’ve played so far, map design is top tier.
-There are plenty of meat grinder chokepoints in the attack and defend modes for empty headed players to mulch through whilst you find that cheeky alternate route and start stabbing dogtags out of people.
+Map design is top tier, though it's crying out for some larger spaces and some naval warfare.
+There are plenty of meat grinder chokepoints in the attack and defend modes for empty headed players to mulch through whilst you find that cheeky alternate route or use smoke grenades and start stabbing dogtags out of people.
 Playing Rush mode again and finding those sneaky flanks while everyone learns the game together is an almost religious experience.
 Swatting a helicopter out of the sky with an unguided rocket is still one of the best feelings in a video game.

 With 32 players a side, you feel like a small cog in a larger conflict, but a single soldier using their brain can still turn the tide of an entire battle by switching to the right class for the job and dealing with the tank decimating your forces, or finding that route through the enemy’s defenses, or placing the healing items just right, or blowing a hole in the right wall and opening up a new route for your soldiers to pour in.
 As a mobile spawn point at all times, you’re constantly calculating when to take fights and when to find a moment for your allies to reinforce you.
 It’s a shooting game for thinkers and twitchy gunplay skills can only take you so far.